michaelcolletti/michaelcolletti/README.md

 - 👯 I work as an independent advisor so I can focus on interests of the client so, hit me up [here](mailto:devnullid+servicerequest@gmail.com)
 - 💬 Ask me about music projects and the awesome artists I've worked with.
 [SoundCloud](https://soundcloud.com/michaelcolletti) [ReverbNation](https://www.reverbnation.com/michaelcolletti)
 - 📫 How to reach me: [Email](mailto:devnullid+gitmail@gmail.com)  -  [Twitter](https://twitter.com/devnullid)
-- [Fediverse / @LegacyWhisperer](https://hachyderm.io/@LegacyWhisperer) eternal 🙏 to Kris Nova and Hachyderm.io
+- [Fediverse / @LegacyWhisperer](https://hachyderm.io/@LegacyWhisperer) eternal 🙏 to Nova and Hachyderm.io
 - ⚡ Fun fact: I did a gig honoring Cab Calloway.
 He sang _Minnie the Moocher_ It was Epic.
 He was a King!
 Hidi-Hidi-Hidi-Ho!
 - 😄 Pronouns: He/Him